Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 lower tail.
 For the Shannon index, a parallel observation can be made with non-OA papers producing shorter upper tails.
 We note again the small number effect on some figures.

-The first set of these is based on the Gini-Simpson index and institutions as citing entities:
+The first set of these is based on the Gini-Simpson index and institutions as citing groups:
 {% for year in [2010,2012,2014,2016,2018] %}
 {% set filename = "box_div_by_oa_group_GiniSim_Institutions_{}.png" %} <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year)].cache_filepath }} width="300" /> <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year+1)].cache_filepath }} width="300" />
 {% endfor %}

-The next set is based on the Gini-Simpson index and countries as citing entities:
+The next set is based on the Gini-Simpson index and countries as citing groups:
 {% for year in [2010,2012,2014,2016,2018] %}
 {% set filename = "box_div_by_oa_group_GiniSim_Countries_{}.png" %} <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year)].cache_filepath }} width="300" /> <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year+1)].cache_filepath }} width="300" />
 {% endfor %}

-The next set is based on the Gini-Simpson index and Subregions as citing entities:
+The next set is based on the Gini-Simpson index and Subregions as citing groups:
 {% for year in [2010,2012,2014,2016,2018] %}
 {% set filename = "box_div_by_oa_group_GiniSim_Subregions_{}.png" %} <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year)].cache_filepath }} width="300" /> <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year+1)].cache_filepath }} width="300" />
 {% endfor %}

-The next set is based on the Gini-Simpson index and Regions as citing entities:
+The next set is based on the Gini-Simpson index and Regions as citing groups:
 {% for year in [2010,2012,2014,2016,2018] %}
 {% set filename = "box_div_by_oa_group_GiniSim_Regions_{}.png" %} <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year)].cache_filepath }} width="300" /> <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year+1)].cache_filepath }} width="300" />
 {% endfor %}

-The next set is based on the Gini-Simpson index and Fields as citing entities:
+The next set is based on the Gini-Simpson index and Fields as citing groups:
 {% for year in [2010,2012,2014,2016,2018] %}
 {% set filename = "box_div_by_oa_group_GiniSim_Fields_{}.png" %} <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year)].cache_filepath }} width="300" /> <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year+1)].cache_filepath }} width="300" />
 {% endfor %}

-The next set is based on the Shannon index and institutions as citing entities:
+The next set is based on the Shannon index and institutions as citing groups:
 {% for year in [2010,2012,2014,2016,2018] %}
 {% set filename = "box_div_by_oa_group_Shannon_Institutions_{}.png" %} <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year)].cache_filepath }} width="300" /> <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year+1)].cache_filepath }} width="300" />
 {% endfor %}

-The next set is based on the Shannon index and countries as citing entities:
+The next set is based on the Shannon index and countries as citing groups:
 {% for year in [2010,2012,2014,2016,2018] %}
 {% set filename = "box_div_by_oa_group_Shannon_Countries_{}.png" %} <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year)].cache_filepath }} width="300" /> <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year+1)].cache_filepath }} width="300" />
 {% endfor %}

-The next set is based on the Shannon index and Subregions as citing entities:
+The next set is based on the Shannon index and Subregions as citing groups:
 {% for year in [2010,2012,2014,2016,2018] %}
 {% set filename = "box_div_by_oa_group_Shannon_Subregions_{}.png" %} <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year)].cache_filepath }} width="300" /> <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year+1)].cache_filepath }} width="300" />
 {% endfor %}

-The next set is based on the Shannon index and Regions as citing entities:
+The next set is based on the Shannon index and Regions as citing groups:
 {% for year in [2010,2012,2014,2016,2018] %}
 {% set filename = "box_div_by_oa_group_Shannon_Regions_{}.png" %} <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year)].cache_filepath }} width="300" /> <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year+1)].cache_filepath }} width="300" />
 {% endfor %}

-The next set is based on the Shannon index and Fields as citing entities:
+The next set is based on the Shannon index and Fields as citing groups:
 {% for year in [2010,2012,2014,2016,2018] %}
 {% set filename = "box_div_by_oa_group_Shannon_Fields_{}.png" %} <img
 src={{ create_boxplot_div_by_oa_group.files[filename.format(year)].cache_filepath }} width="300" /> <img